OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Member_Management.md

 ## External members

 If people who are not registered as users in OpenOlat are also to work on the project, they can be invited as external members.
+They can then use OpenOlat for a maximum of 180 days.

 As soon as a project member is registered, he or she receives a link.
 After calling up the link, a wizard guides the new project member through login and registration.